agx540/AngularPlayground/Angular.md

 ## 9 Using Services & Dependency Injection

+### @Injectable

+Decorator that marks a class as available to be provided and injected as a dependency.

 ## 10 Course Project - Services & Dependency Injection

 ## 11 Changing Pages with Routing